-You’ve got to love October.
+Remember what October used to be like?
 High school football, college football, pro football… and the promise of the rivalry games of November, then Army-Navy, and the bowl games starting with the dull thrum of the New Mexico Bowl on December 15, and building up to the thundering crescendo of the Sugar, Fiesta and Rose Bowls on New Years Day!
-Is this a great country or what?

 Usually illegal contact, that is, trespass to trees — where someone enters someone else’s land and cuts down trees without any right to do so — are pretty cut and dried.
 But not all trespasses are clear-cut (to turn a pun).